What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 Visuospatial Skills Tests: Evaluate how well you see objects in three dimensions (3D) or two dimensions (2D).

-How To Prepare For A Neuropsychological Testing Appointment.
+How To Prepare For A Neuropsychological Assessment.

 Truthfully, there is no way to study or prepare yourself for what is to come.
 This is done by design.
 The best thing anyone can do to prepare themselves for their in-person appointment is to get plenty of rest the night before.
-If you’re traveling a long distance to your appointment, you should get lodging the night before.
+If you’re traveling a long distance to your appointment, you should consider lodging the night before.
 Adequate sleep, hydration, and a healthy breakfast are key.

 What Conditions Are Diagnosed By Neuropsychological Assessments?

-The following conditions are commonly diagnosed via neuropsychological testing:
+The following conditions are commonly diagnosed:

 ADHD: Attention-deficit/hyperactivity disorder (ADHD) is a lifelong condition that causes inattention, hyperactivity, and impulsiveness.
-A neuropsychological assessment can help identify ADHD and determine the severity of symptoms.

 Autism Spectrum Disorder (ASD): ASD is a group of developmental disorders characterized by difficulties with social interaction, verbal and nonverbal communication, and repetitive behaviors or interests.
-A neuropsychological assessment can help diagnose ASD and determine if there are any cognitive differences among individuals on the spectrum.

 Learning Disabilities: Learning disabilities affect people differently from one another; however, they all have some sort of difficulty processing information through their senses (vision or hearing), understanding spoken language